curl/everything-curl/libcurl-drive-multi.md

 a timeout in milliseconds.
 It is the longest time the function will wait for any activity before it returns anyway.
-You do not want to lock up for too long before calling `curl_multi_perform` again as there are timeouts, progress callbacks and more that may loose precision if you do so.
+You do not want to lock up for too long before calling `curl_multi_perform` again as there are timeouts, progress callbacks and more that may lose precision if you do so.

 To instead do select() on our own, we extract the file descriptors and timeout value from libcurl like this (*note that a real application would check return